– Hypothyroidism is a condition that affects the thyroid gland and results in a less active (lazy) thyroid.

 – Hypothyroidism can be treated with commercially available, compounded medications, and most people with the condition can lead a normal, healthy life.

 Hypothyroidism is a condition that is fairly common in Canada.
 It is estimated that around 10% of the population has some form of the disorder.
-It is most often diagnosed in women, and it is more common as people get older.
+It is most often diagnosed in women and is more common as people age.

 Hypothyroidism is a condition that is caused by a lazy or sub-performing thyroid gland.
-The role of the thyroid gland in the human body is to manufacture and secrete the hormones that control the metabolism of the body.
+The role of the thyroid gland in the human body is to manufacture and secrete the hormones that control the body’s metabolism.
 When the thyroid gland is not working properly, it can cause a wide range of symptoms, including weight gain, fatigue, and depression.
 Hypothyroidism is a relatively common condition.
 It is estimated that about 1 in 20 people in Canada are affected by it.

 1. How do you know if you have hypothyroidism?

 There are a few key symptoms of hypothyroidism that you can look out for.
 If you have a low body temperature, are gaining weight easily, feel tired and sluggish all the time, or have dry skin and hair, you may have an underactive thyroid.
-It’s important to see a doctor if you’re experiencing any of these symptoms, as they can be indicative of other health problems as well.
+It’s important to see a doctor if you’re experiencing any of these symptoms, as they can also indicate other health problems.

 2. What are the symptoms of hypothyroidism?